 Want to see if there is a coupon available for an item you want to purchase?
 Search this coupon database!

 This is where unit prices become your friend!
-On the shelf price tag, you should see a price per ounce or other unit of measurement.
+On the shelf price tag, you should see a price per ounce or another unit of measurement.
 Use this to quickly compare prices between brands and package sizing and get the best bang for your buck!

 Don’t assume that generic is always the cheapest!
 If a brand name version is on sale, it’s not uncommon for it to be cheaper than the generic version.
 Learn to scan the unit prices to quickly make sure you are grabbing the cheapest item and saving as much money as possible!

-Lower the Cost of Your Meat
+8. Lower the cost of meat

-Unless you are a vegetarian, meat is probably one of your biggest grocery expenses.
-Thankfully, there are some simple things you can do to cut your meat costs.
-Watch for meat that is marked down for quick sale.
-I’ve found some stores seem to have more of this than others, but it’s worth a quick walk by the meat cases when you are grocery shopping.
 My favorite way to save on meat though is to buy it in bulk.
-Grocery stores often price their larger packages of meat at a cheaper price and if you watch for sales on the family size packages, you can often do quite well.
+Grocery stores often price their larger packages of meat at a cheaper price and if you watch for sales on the family-size packages, you can often do quite well.
 If one package is more than you’ll use, just freeze it!